What is MatriStem UBM™ Technology and How Does it Work?

 ACell’s proprietary method of processing this raw material results in products that are differentiated from other competitive ECM products because they include an intact epithelial basement membrane on one surface and a lamina propria layer on the opposite surface.
 MatriStem UBM devices contain multiple types of carbohydrates, collagens, proteins and other components, and are gradually resorbed by the patient following implantation.

-These product characteristics facilitate a constructive remodeling process in the body that reduces scarring and facilitates the restoration of normal site-appropriate tissue.
+These product characteristics facilitate a remodeling process in the body that reduces scarring and facilitates the restoration of site-appropriate functional tissue.
 These features represent key competitive advantages over other treatment modalities and offer new application paradigms for many wound care procedures and surgical repairs.

 As a result, ACell’s products are often used in complex slow-healing wounds or surgical procedures where leading competitive regenerative therapy treatments have not been effective.